loyjoy/welcome/help/settings/api.md

 # LoyJoy API

-The public API is currently in Beta.
-It allows you to interact with the processes you set up in LoyJoy.
-Further documentation will follow.
-Please reach out to our [technical support team](mailto:technicalsupport@loyjoy.com).
+LoyJoy offers an API for executing processes programmatically and accessing variables.
+For the API an access token is required which can be generated in this view.